TWAAXOne/crypto_weather/README.md

 ---

 ## • Context and Objectives
 Cryptocurrency markets are highly reactive to public opinion and media influence.
 Sentiment analysis provides an effective way to quantify that influence.
-This project was developed in the context of the *Web Mining* module in the **Master of Science in Data Science**, with the following goals:
+This project was developed in the context of the *Web Mining* module , with the following goals:
 - Collect real-time news related to Bitcoin and crypto markets.
 - Analyze the tone and sentiment of these articles using a trained model.
 - Translate sentiment scores into an aggregated index for intuitive visualization.